 The rolling process bruises the tea leaves and breaks the cell walls that allows the essential oils and other enzymes to be released and react with oxygen.
 This process is significantly important in bringing out the final flavor profiles and aroma of the tea.

 Oxidation is nothing more than enzymes reacting with oxygen in the air.
-I am sure everyone has seen how a half-bitten apple turns brown within a short period of time.
+Everyone of you here has definitely seen how a half-bitten apple turns brown within a short period of time.
 That is the exact process we let happen with the rolled teas.
 The bruised teas are layered into oxidizing trays or just on marble floors to sit there and just react with oxygen.

 This is the period of time, the tea leaves go through a visible change in color from pale green to dark rich brown.
 It is also during this time that the tea leaves develop the strong aroma of roasted nuts, caramel and/or dark chocolate.

-During the oxidation process (especially for the Kumari Gold), the leaves are turned and set in many different positions in frequent intervals.
+During the oxidation process; especially for our Golden Tips tea; Kumari Gold, the leaves are turned and set in many different positions in frequent intervals.
 This is not only critical in bringing out the desired flavors, but it also enhances the golden coloring of the buds through oxidation.

 Many teas are sold as DMT (Dryer Mouth Tea) without any sorting but our Kanchanjangha Noir goes through many other sorting and grading processes.
 The DMT is placed though several tea sorting machines that result in different grades of teas such as SFTGFOP1, TGBOP, GOF and so on.
 After machine sorting, the teas also go through a manual hand-sorting before being packed and sent to our customers.